Factbox - Timeline for Obama inauguration events

 ** 6 p.m.

-Commander-in-chief's inaugural ball at the Washington Convention Centre with military personnel and their spouses.
+Commander-in-chief's inaugural ball at the Washington Convention Center with military personnel and their spouses.
 The Obamas and Bidens are scheduled to attend.

 ** 6:30 p.m.

-Official Inaugural Ball, at the Washington Convention Centre.
+Official Inaugural Ball, at the Washington Convention Center.
 The Obamas and Bidens are scheduled to attend.

 TUESDAY, JANUARY 22